Mississippi Sound Coalition Blog Archive

 A Gulf Boat Captain Reflects on Deepwater Horizon 15 Years Later

 1926, my grandfather, a fisherman by trade, began ferrying locals and tourists out to the Mississippi islands in the Gulf of Mexico on a converted wood oyster schooner.
 Nearly 100 years later, using my family’s hundred-foot passenger ferry, I’ve continued the business of transporting people across the shallow, brackish Mississippi Sound out to the emerald-green waters of the Gulf Islands National Seashore.
-Fifty-thousand visitors from across the country travel here each year to discover the beauty and solitude found on some of the last undeveloped islands in the Northern Gulf region.

 MSSC Asks Corps of Engineers to Do No Harm to Mississippi Sound